HariSekhon/DevOps-Bash-tools/README.md

 - `spotify_set_tracks_uri_to_liked.sh` - sets a list of spotify track URIs to 'Liked' so they appear in the `Liked Songs` playlist.
 Useful for marking all the tracks in your best playlists as favourite tracks, or for porting historical `Starred` tracks to the newer `Liked Songs`
 - `spotify_foreach_playlist.sh` - executes a templated command against all playlists, replacing `{playlist}` and `{playlist_id}` in each iteration
 - `spotify_playlist_name_to_id.sh` / `spotify_playlist_id_to_name.sh` - convert playlist names <=> IDs
+- `spotify_playlist_snapshot_id.sh` - returns the Snapshot ID of a given Spotify playlist, useful for detecting whether a playlist has changed or not to skip re-downloading it
 - `spotify_api_token.sh` - gets a Spotify authentication token using either [Client Credentials](https://developer.spotify.com/documentation/general/guides/authorization-guide/#client-credentials-flow) or [Authorization Code](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow) authentication flows, the latter being able to read/modify private user data, automatically used by `spotify_api.sh`
 - `spotify_api.sh` - query any Spotify [API](https://developer.spotify.com/documentation/web-api/reference/) endpoint with authentication, used by adjacent spotify scripts